Gudrun Sjödén (fashion label)

-Gudrun Sjödén is a Swedish fashion label and retail chain.
-In 2016 the company is headquartered in Stockholm, and has 12 stores in Sweden, Norway, Denmark, Finland, the UK and the US, and via a Germany subsidiary, six stores in Germany.
-The company produces and sells fashion clothing an textiles using natural materials, and unusual in fashion labels for offering sizes up to XXL.
+Gudrun Sjödén (née Rådevik) is a Swedish fashion label and retail chain.
+In 2025 the company is headquartered in Stockholm, and has 22 stores in Sweden, Denmark, Finland, France the UK and the US, and via a Germany subsidiary, eleven stores in Germany.
+The company produces and sells colorful clothes in a Scandinavian fashion design, using natural materials, and unusual in fashion labels for offering sizes up to XXL.